chopdawginc/ReactAdminBoilerPlate/README.md

    7. hooks: Contains custom React hooks, which are reusable functions that encapsulate logic for specific functionalities (e.g., fetching data, modals etc).

-   8. layout: Manages layout components that control the structure of pages, such as headers, footers, sidebars, or wrappers for different sections of the app.
+   8. layouts: Manages layout components that control the structure of pages, such as headers, footers, sidebars, or wrappers for different sections of the app.

    9. libs/firebase: Contains Firebase-specific configuration and service files, such as Firebase initialization and authentication